SimLej18/B2NH/README.md

 ## Run the image
 `docker run -it --rm -d -p 86:80 --name web webserver`

-Then open your browser at `http://localhost:86`
+Then open your browser to `http://localhost:86`